nico-espinosadice/nico-espinosadice.github.io/content/_index.md

 draft: false
 ---

-I recently graduated from [Harvey Mudd College](https://www.hmc.edu/) with a B.S. in mathematics and computer science.
-At Harvey Mudd, I was a [Harvey S. Mudd Merit Scholar](https://www.hmc.edu/admission/afford/scholarships-and-grants/merit-based-scholarships/harvey-s-mudd-merit-award), graduated with high distinction, and earned departmental honors in mathematics and computer science.
+I recently graduated with a B.S. in mathematics and computer science from [Harvey Mudd College](https://www.hmc.edu/).
 I was advised by [Professor George D. Montañez](https://www.cs.hmc.edu/~montanez/) and [Professor Dagan Karp](https://www.math.hmc.edu/~dk/).
 I was a member of the [AMISTAD Lab](https://www.cs.hmc.edu/~montanez/amistad.html), led by Professor Montañez, where I conducted research in theoretical machine learning.
 I also worked with [Profesesor Weiqing Gu](https://math.hmc.edu/gu/) in geometric deep learning.

 This August, I will be beginning a Ph.D. in Computer Science at [Cornell University](http://cis.cornell.edu/), where I will focus on machine learning.
 I was fortunate to be awarded the [Hopper-Dean / Bowers CIS Dean's Fellowship](https://diversity.cis.cornell.edu/financial-support/).